The purist perfecting the art of documentary film-making

 "No one knows how a leader will behave in a difficult situation.
 You cannot gauge this during peace time.
 There is always pressure on the army to save the country.
 That is the dilemma in Pakistan.
 That is why army has to play a role for sustainable democracy," Musharraf says.

 Musharraf, according to the portrayal in the film, is the moderniser who brought democracy, free media, and investment into the country.
-He is also shown as the man standing against deadly sectarian conflict and the protection of the rights if minorities in the country.
+He is also shown as the man standing against deadly sectarian conflict and for the protection of the rights of minorities in the country.

 However, key elements of the whole story seem missing.
 Naqvi does not make mention of the close relationship Musharraf had with the MQM, and the ethnic conflict that spiked in Karachi during their rule.
 He also ignores that under Musharraf, fundamentalist parties ruled two provinces.